anikahossain786/DevBoard/README.md

+## 🏆 Requirements

+Follow the given video strictly to meet all the requirements and Challenges.

 ---

-Required Question are Answered at Blog.html
+## Required Question are Answer at Blog.html
----

 - Question-1: What are the different ways to select an element in the DOM?